tommy539/Data-Science-Project/Caravan customer identification/readme.md

 This study targets caravan customer identification.
 The study begins with data exploration and followed by model analysis to predict potential customers.

+There are two reports available for this project:

 #### [EDA and basic models](https://nbviewer.jupyter.org/github/tommy539/Data-Science-Project/blob/master/Caravan%20customer%20identification/Caravan%20customer%20identification.ipynb)

 Programming language: R